-Let $G$ be a graph with matching number $\nu(G)$.
-In \cite{Zenklusen}, Zenklusen et al. proposed a {\em blocker} for $G$ as a minimal set of edges whose removal results in matching number of $G$ smaller than $\nu(G)$.
-They also defined the {\em minimum blocker problem} (MBP) as follows.
-Given a bipartite graph $G=(U\cup V,E)$ and a positive integer $k$, does there exist an edge subset $B$ of $E$ with $\vert B\vert\leq k$ such that $B$ is a blocker for $G$?
-Additionally, NP-completeness of MBP was proved in the same paper.
-In \cite{Lacroix}, the authors studied a special case of MBP, called {\em minimum blocker perfect matching problem} (MBPMP), where $G$ is a bipartite graph with a perfect matching.
-They proved that MBPMP is NP-complete.
+Let $G=(V,E)$ be a graph with matching number $\nu(G)$.
+A {\em blocker} for $G$ is a set of edges whose removal results in matching number of $G$ smaller than $\nu(G)$.
+The decision problem of {\em blocker problem} (BP) is defined as follows.
+Given $G$ and a positive integer $k$, does there exist an edge subset $B$ of $E$ with $\vert B\vert\leq k$ such that $B$ is a blocker for $G$?
+In \cite{Zenklusen}, Zenklusen et al. showed that BP of a bipartite graph is NP-complete.
+Later, Lacroix et al. \cite{Lacroix} considered a special case of BP, called {\em minimum blocker perfect matching problem} (MBPMP), where $G$ is a graph with a perfect matching.
+They proved the following statement.